Tyler-LeDuc/GoogleCalendar-Bot/README.md

 # GoogleCalendar-Bot

-A python script that automates creating a google calendar event for project managers.
+A python script that automates creating a google calendar event and emailing logs to project managers.